CANBUS-9740/Offseason-2024/README.md

 Create a command to control the system with an `XboxController`.
 Use axes and not buttons.

-For the code to be finished:
-- [ ] make sure you have
-  - [ ] a way to rotate the motors based on PercentVBus
-  - [ ] a way to stop the motor rotation
-  - [ ] a way to access position/velocity of each side of the drive
-  - [ ] a way to access yaw information
-  - [ ] prints of all sensor information to the dashboard
-- [ ] run the drive command and test the system motion
-  - [ ] make sure it moves as expected (direction for forward/backward motion, rotation)
-  - [ ] check sensor values to make sure encoders show correct position and velocity information
-    - [ ] place the robot on the ground, compare encoder measurement of movement to measurements done by a tape measure
-    - [ ] for velocity, keep the robot at a steady speed while moving it along a known distance; measure the time it took and compare this with encoder velocity measurement
-  - [ ] test the top speed of the robot on the ground and list it in a comment in your code.
-  - [ ] check pigeon to make sure it displays expected YAW information when rotating
-    - [ ] rotate the robot on the ground around a bit and make sure the measurement is correct
-    - [ ] try rotating around in a circle multiple times and check the values.
-- consider about the pigeon
-  - [ ] you should probably reset both the pigeon yaw and encoder positions in the constructor.
-  - [ ] the pigeon Yaw is usually tracking rotating in an opposite direction then expected.
-  - [ ] consider how to handle clamping the pigeon Yaw between 0 and 360, as it is not limited to this range.
-  - [ ] Detail in a comment in your code on how the pigeon values change with rotation of the robot
-- [ ] final result
-  - [ ] an xbox based drive command
-    - gamepad sticks can be quite sensetive, you may wish to create a deadband so that when the controller isn't touched, the robot won't immediatly move.
-    - you may wish to limit the maximum value for the motion, determine this from testing and see if too high a speed causes any problems
-  - [ ] accurate information from the sensors is displayed on the shuffleboard
-    - Yaw from Pigeon
-    - Position and velocity from each SRX Encoder
-  - [ ] Use follow to make the _VictorSPX_ controllers follow the _TalonSRX_ for each side.
+Guidelines:
+- [ ] Subsystem creation
+  - Define all motor controllers and sensors used in the system
+  - Construct these components in the constructor
+  - Remember to configure the controllers properly
+    - at the very least reset all devices to factory default
+  - Use follow mode so that _VictorSPX_ controllers follow the _TalonSRX_ controllers.
+  - Remember that once side should be inverted and that inverted isn't taken into account when using follow.
+  - You will need to have the following set of method
+    - a way to rotate the motors based on PercentVBus
+    - a way to stop the motor rotation
+    - a way to access position/velocity of each side of the drive
+    - a way to access yaw information
+  - Remember to add prints of all sensor information to the dashboard
+    - we would want to see position and velocity information from the sensors
+    - and yaw information from the pigeon
+- [ ] Create Command
+  - You'll need a command to run your system with an xbox controller.
+  - Create this command and use Y axes from the two sticks to drive the left and right sides of the system
+  - You may want to consider adding a deadband elimination, so that when the xbox isn't touched, even if it isn't at zero exactly we still stop the system
+- [ ] Testing
+  - Make sure the drive system moves as expected according to xbox controller inputs
+    - you'll want to look at driving forward/backwards and rotating
+    - also make sure that each side can be driven independently
+  - Make sure sensors show accurate data
+    - look at the prints on the shuffleboard from your subsystem
+    - Look at encoder position and velocity reporting
+    - Look at pigeon Yaw reporting
+    - Move the robot around and see that the sensor values make sense
+      - move the robot on the floor for a know distance (use a tape measure) and compare encoder positions to known measurement
+      - for velocity, keep the robot at a steady speed while moving it along a known distance; measure the time it took and compare this with encoder velocity measurement
+      - rotate the robot and compare pigeon yaw to expected degrees
+        - try rotating around in a circle multiple times and check the values.
+  - More on Sensors
+    - You should probably reset both the pigeon yaw and encoder positions in the constructor.
+    - The pigeon Yaw is usually tracking rotating in an opposite direction then expected.
+    - Consider how to handle clamping the pigeon Yaw between 0 and 360, as it is not limited to this range and we do want it to be
+    - Detail in a comment in your code on how the pigeon values change with rotation of the robot

+Requirements:
+- [ ] Finished Subsystem code
+  - Tank Drive capability with PercentVBus and stop
+  - Methods to access sensor information
+    - Encoder Position/Velocity for each side
+    - Pigeon Yaw
+      - Pigeon uses Phoenix V6
+  - Dashboard prints of sensor information
+  - Accurate sensor information
+    - Pigeon information limited between 0-360
+- [ ] Command
+  - A command to drive the system with xbox controller
+- [ ] Robot code
+  - Code in robot class that creates the system and runs the commnad
+    - run command in `teleopInit`

 #### Intake